Fort Cornwallis In Penang - travelswithsun

 Conclusion

-Spend a little time at Fort Cornwallis if you have finished your bucket list of Penang attractions!
-This is one of the few world heritage sites in Malaysia that can stand up to the A’Famosa fort in Malacca!
+We’d only suggest Fort Cornwallis if you have finished your bucket list of attractions to visit in Penang!
+As it is one of the few world heritage sites in Malaysia that can stand up to the A’Famosa fort in Malacca!

 Share this post with your friends and family!